-Jill qualified as a solicitor in December 2006 and joined Stephensons in January 2007 in the wills and probate department.
-In 2020 Jill was made a Partner.
-She is a professional deputy and director of Stephensons Trust Corporation Limited and acts on a number of matters for clients suffering from issues affecting their capacity.
+Jill qualified as a solicitor in December 2006 and joined Stephensons in January 2007 in the Wills and probate department.
+In 2020 Jill was made a partner.
+She is a professional deputy and director of Stephensons Trust Corporation Limited and acts on a number of high worth matters for clients suffering from issues affecting their capacity.
 She is supervised by Andrew Welch.

 Jill studied law at Lancashire Law School and achieved a commendation in her LPC at Staffordshire University.
 Jill also obtained a masters in legal practice at Staffordshire University and her PGDE at Bolton University.

-Jill is accredited by the Society of Trust and Estate Practitioners.
+Jill is a full member of the Society of Trust and Estate Practitioners.
 She is also a member of Solicitors for the Elderly and is a Dementia Friend.

 Areas of specialism